 Also, The Big Stack has what’s called a progressive climax.
 They’re amazed that I was able to deal myself the Queens while they were watching so closely.
 They can’t figure out how you were able to accomplish so much in just two shuffles.
 Then you show you’ve dealt your opponent the four Kings.
 And then, your four Queens change into the four Aces!
 Your audience will react the same as they do when they see a powerful magic effect.
 Simply put, they’re shocked.
 This isn’t my theory.
 This is what I see when I perform.
 Even though I’m demonstrating cheating at cards I can still try to achieve powerful climaxes just like in magic.

 This is where some gambling effects go wrong.
 If you simply explain the move, you’re turning your gambling demo into a workshop or a lesson.
 Showing the mechanics of a sleight is not magical.
 If I had broken down the shuffle and taught them exactly how the cards get stacked, there’s no entertainment value.
 Remember, as magicians our job is to entertain.
 For your audience, it’s like sitting through an advanced calculus class.
 You’re not showing the impossible.
 As a matter of fact, you’re showing that these things are possible.
 I feel that most magicians ignore gambling routines because they automatically assume that they are boring demonstrations.
 I’m not saying all gambling effects are worth performing.
 I’m saying you should learn how to spot the difference.
-Ask yourself, are you teaching the move, or are you demonstrating the impossible?
+Ask yourself, are you teaching the move, or are you demonstrating what seems to be impossible?

 I enjoy performing magic and gambling routines for my audiences.
 Based on the reactions I get, my audiences love seeing what abilities I have.
 Whether I’m stacking the deck or making a spectator’s initials jump to another card, your audience walks away thinking the same thing about both effects—that’s impossible.
 And doing the impossible is what magic is all about.